 A practical example is the number of calls that may be carried across a standard 1.5 megabit/s T1 link.
 When using uncompressed G.711 audio, one can expect 18 concurrent calls across a T1.
 When using G.729 compression and Digium's IAX2 Trunking, instead of SIP, signaling protocol, one can expect about 140 concurrent calls across the same link.

-Digium's implementation of the G.729 codec allows Asterisk to convert audio between G.729 and any other supported codec.
+Digium's implementation of the G.729 codec allows Asterisk software to convert audio between G.729 and any other supported codec.
 Many IP telephones and VoIP gateways include support for G.729.
 With the Digium G.729 Codec for Asterisk, those devices can now exchange calls with Asterisk directly at a fraction of the bandwidth of standard G.711.

-Without the capability to transcode G.729, Asterisk can only pass-through G.729 data between endpoints.
+Without the capability to transcode G.729, Asterisk software can only pass-through G.729 data between endpoints.
 This means that basic station to station calling can be made to work, but the advanced PBX features of Asterisk such as Call Conferences, DTMF digit collection, Call Recording and more will not work without Digium's licensed G.729 Codec.
 NOTE: After downloading the G.729 Codec, you can then buy the license key ($10) from the Digium Web Store.

 Digium's software G.729 codec utilizes the power of the host system's CPU to perform media transformations.
 Therefore, the transcoding capacity, in terms of simultaneous channels/transcodes, is determined by the performance of the host server.
 Digium's internal testing indicates that 60 concurrent G.729 calls/transcodes require a system equivalent to a dual Intel Xeon at 1.8GHz.
 Further testing indicates that 80 concurrent G.729 calls/transcodes require something equivalent to a dual Intel Xeon at 2.8GHz.